timsbootcamp/server-side-api-weather-dashboard/README.md

 ## Description

-For Weekly Challenge 8 of the edX Bootcamp Front End Course, I was given a task of writing code to create a Weather Dashboard for a traveller you would like to see the weather outlook for multiple cities.
+For Weekly Challenge 8 of the edX Bootcamp Front End Course, I was given a task of writing code to create a Weather Dashboard for a traveller who would like to see the weather outlook for multiple cities.

 > What was my motivation?